 eSPI Protocol: BUS TRANSACTIONS

 The Serial Clock must be low at the assertion edge of the Chip Select while eSPI Reset has been de-asserted.
-The first data is launched from master while the serial clock is still low and sampled on the first rising edge of the clock by slave.
-Subsequent data is launched on the falling edge of the clock from the master and sampled on the rising edge of the clock by slave.
-The data is launched from slave on the falling edge of the clock.
+The first data is launched from the master while the serial clock is still low and sampled on the first rising edge of the clock by the slave.
+Subsequent data is launched on the falling edge of the clock from the master and sampled on the rising edge of the clock by the slave.
+The data is launched from the slave on the falling edge of the clock.
 The master could implement a more flexible sampling scheme since it controls the clock.
-All transactions on eSPI must be in multiple of 8-bits.
+All transactions on eSPI must be in multiples of 8 bits.

 Figure 3.
 Basic eSPI Protocol

-The eSPI transaction consists of a Command phase driven by master, a Turn-Around (TAR) phase, and a Response phase driven by the slave.
-The Command phase consists of a CMD, an optional header (HDR), optional DATA and a CRC.
-The Response phase consists of a RSP, an optional header (HDR), optional data, a Status and a CRC.
+The eSPI transaction consists of a Command phase driven by the master, a Turn-Around (TAR) phase, and a Response phase driven by the slave.
+The Command phase consists of a CMD, an optional header (HDR), optional DATA, and a CRC.
+The Response phase consists of an RSP, an optional header (HDR), optional data, a Status, and a CRC.
 CRC generation is mandatory for all eSPI transactions where the CRC byte is always transmitted on the bus.
 However, CRC checking is default disabled after reset and it is enabled by SET CONFIGURATION.
-When CRC checking is disabled, CRC byte is ignored by the receiver.
-A transaction could be initiated by the master through the assertion of Chip Select, Start the clock and drive the command onto the data bus.
+When CRC checking is disabled, the CRC byte is ignored by the receiver.
+A transaction could be initiated by the master through the assertion of Chip Select, Start the clock, and drive the command onto the data bus.
 The clock remains toggling until the complete response phase has been received from the slaves.

 Figure 4.
 Slave Triggered Transaction (Single Slave)